Gerry St. Germain: Member of Parliament

-Senate
+Senate career

 In June 1993, he was appointed to the Senate of Canada just prior to Mulroney's retirement as Prime Minister of Canada.
 He chose to adopt the division of Langley-Pemberton-Whistler; such Senate divisions are merely symbolic outside Quebec.
 In 1998, while still a Progressive Conservative, St. Germain explored the United Alternative option, formed by Reform Party of Canada leader Preston Manning, which was an attempt to unite the right.
 In June 2000, he sat as an Independent Conservative senator, and in October 2000 he became the only Canadian Alliance senator.
 Since the Canadian Alliance formed the Official Opposition in the House of Commons, St. Germain argued that he should be the Leader of the Official Opposition in the Senate, but his arguments were rejected by the Speaker.
 At the request of Canadian Alliance Leader Stephen Harper, St. Germain led the negotiations to unite the Canadian Alliance and the Progressive Conservative Party.
 When the two parties merged in December 2003, St. Germain became a member of the Conservative Party of Canada.
 On 6 November 2012, St. Germain reached the Senate's mandatory retirement age, 75.

 Gerry St. Germain was listed as the top spender for expenses in the Canadian Senate spending $378,292 in one year according to a National Post article.